Physiotherapy for Headaches — Real Relief, Lasting Results

 With / Without AuraHeadache Behind the Eyes

 Pain concentrated behind or around the eyes can stem from eye strain, sinusitis, trigeminal nerve irritation, or referred pain from upper cervical structures.
-Physiotherapy can address cervical contributors.

-Referred PainHeadache on the Left Side
+Referred PainHeadache on One Side

-Unilateral (one-sided) headaches may indicate migraines, cluster headaches, or asymmetric cervical muscle tension.
+Unilateral headaches may indicate migraines, cluster headaches, or asymmetric cervical muscle tension.
 A thorough assessment identifies the driving factor on the symptomatic side.

 UnilateralHeadache on Top of the Head